metamask-eth/metamask-desktop/README.md

 The project provides a desktop-first alternative to the browser extension experience, offering improved stability, performance, and system-level integration for Windows, macOS, and Linux users.

-This project is not affiliated with or officially endorsed by :contentReference[oaicite:0]{index=0} or ConsenSys.

 ---

 ## Features